Debridment of burn using abrasive side

 A new paradigm - for controlled, hygienic, mechanical cleaning and debridement of skin

-- A sterile bi-layer (soft and abrasive) sponge
+• A disinfected bi-layer (soft and abrasive) sponge

 Advantages: